 The study was conducted at a selection of strength clinics operated by Kieser Australia recruiting from the existing pool of Core members at these locations.
 All Kieser Australia members are prescribed the same protocol.
-This consists of a single set of the resistance machine exercises prescribed on their current training programme card using a load that should permit them to reach momentary failure within a time-under-load (TUL) of 90-120 seconds (though an upper limit of 180 seconds TUL is enforced to avoid machines being occupied for too long on the clinic floor preventing other members from using them) using a ~ 12 seconds repetition duration (i.e., ~4:4 seconds concentric:eccentric actions with a 2 isometric second hold whilst still under load with tension on the involved musculature at the end of each concentric and eccentric muscle action).
-Core trainees are prompted to progress load by $\sim 5\%$ for the next session once a TUL of >120 seconds is achieved for a particular exercise before reaching momentary failure, and for Assisted trainees this is actioned by their supervising Exercise Scientist.
+This consists of a single set of the resistance machine exercises prescribed on their current training programme card using a load that should permit them to reach momentary failure within a time-under-load (TUL) of 90-120 seconds (though an upper limit of 180 seconds TUL is enforced to avoid machines being occupied for too long on the clinic floor preventing other members from using them) using a \sim 12 seconds repetition duration (i.e., \sim 4:4 seconds concentric:eccentric actions with a 2 isometric second hold whilst still under load with tension, not "locked-out", on the involved musculature at the end of each concentric and eccentric muscle action).
+Core trainees are prompted to progress load by \sim 5% for the next session once a TUL of >120 seconds is achieved for a particular exercise before reaching momentary failure, and for Assisted trainees this is actioned by their supervising Exercise Scientist.
 Trainees are prompted to complete a session rating of perceived effort (RPE) at the end of their training session.

 An acute randomised cross-over design was employed to examine participants completing an RT session with and without direct supervision with one week apart (i.e., a Core vs Assisted session).
 Participants were instructed to complete a single set of the resistance machine exercises on their current training programme card using their current training loads to momentary failure.
 The TUL performed, and ratings of perceptions of effort (RPE) and discomfort (RPD) were recorded and compared between both conditions.
 This study was not pre-registered and as described below the sample size was justified based on logistical concerns and the analysis is considered exploratory.

 In addition to the experimental study design noted above, we also took samples of Core and Assisted trainees from historical data records in Kieser Australia's database.
-We took separate random samples to obtain both TUL and session RPE data as not all members record their RPE.
-There were two reasons for examining these historical samples.
-Firstly, we used this data to generate empirical informative prior distributions to use in our Bayesian modelling of the experimental study data.
-Secondly, they allowed us to also explore the descriptive2 difference between Core and Assisted training in situ, but also that we could compare the prior distribution for the random samples of members in situ with the posterior distribution of members completing their sessions in the experimental study to understand the extent to which study effects might also influence outcomes.
+We took separate random samples to obtain both TUL and session RPE data as not all members record their